Get insider access

 JBL PartyBox 310

 There's not much to differentiate between the JBL PartyBox Stage 320 and the JBL PartyBox 310.
 Both are ostensibly large, bulky speakers that rely on their wheels and carry handle for portability.
 They're also both equipped with RGB light shows, mic and guitar inputs and stereo playback capabilities.
-The main difference is in dynamics performance, where the PartyBox 310 can get louder with less compression present at max volume.
-There are some slight differences when it comes to frequency response too, as the Stage 320 features a more balanced response overall, while the 310 has a more excited sound, with greater emphasis on the bass range. and a sharp dip in the mid-treble that can affect sibilant reproduction.
+The main difference is in dynamics performance, where both speakers get similarly loud, but the PartyBox 310 has less compression present at max volume.
+There are some slight differences when it comes to frequency response, too, as the Stage 320 features a more balanced response overall, while the 310 has a more excited sound, with greater emphasis on the bass range. and a sharp dip in the mid-treble that can affect sibilant reproduction.

 Test Results